 Arrest warrants signal the start of a criminal case.
 In contrast, bench warrants can issue at any time throughout a criminal case.

 Secondly, an arrest warrant indicates what charges the defendant will face in the case.
-In contrast, bench warrants only concern court rules that the defendant allegedly violated while the criminal case was ongoing.
+In contrast, bench warrants only concern court rules that the defendant or a witness allegedly violated while the criminal case was ongoing.

-Finally, the police have to ask judges to issue arrest warrants.5 In contrast, judges — called “the bench” — can issue bench warrants on their own without prosecutors having to request them.
+Finally, the police have to ask judges to issue arrest warrants.5 In contrast, judges — called “the bench” — can issue bench warrants on their own without the District Attorney having to request them.

 Call a Nevada criminal defense attorney…

 Do you need an attorney for a criminal case in Clark County or elsewhere Nevada?
-We invite you to have a FREE consultation with one of our Las Vegas criminal defense attorneys.
+We invite you to have a free consultation with one of our Las Vegas criminal defense lawyers.
 Call us today.

 ¿Habla español?
 Más información sobre las órdenes judiciales de detención inmediata en Nevada.